Last Updated: May 6th, 2020 at 2:14 pm

 Still not convinced that 15-20 percent efficiency is pretty great?
 Think about this – Murphy states that the efficiencies of cars and even human metabolism are around the 15-25 percent range (that is to say, in the solar panel range).
 So do we stop driving cars or eating with efficiency ratings at those levels?
 Of course not.
 We need the mobility, and we need sustenance!

 So while you want to wait on the sidelines for better solar panels, know that they’re already good enough, and the size system that is appropriate for your home will easily fit on your roof.
-It’s time for you to embrace solar panels now for all the good that they can do for lowering your power bill and helping the environment, and POWERHOME Solar wants to be the company you choose to that end.
+It’s time for you to embrace solar panels now for all the good that they can do for lowering your electric bill and helping the environment, and POWERHOME SOLAR wants to be the company you choose to that end.

 With our innovative solar program, homeowners in our six-state coverage area (Michigan, North Carolina, Ohio, Pennsylvania, South Carolina and Virginia) can go solar for $0 up-front cost, save money on their electric bills, and generate their own clean energy.
-Please feel free to fill out the form below or contact POWERHOME Solar at 800-765-2715, and one of our solar representatives will help you determine whether your home qualifies for this program.
+Please feel free to fill out the form below or contact POWERHOME SOLAR at 800-765-2715, and one of our solar representatives will help you determine whether your home qualifies for this program.